Abdul-abu/Flash-Games/README.md

-the games are in the zip folder. open the html file to play in browser
+All the games are provided in the ZIP archive.
+Extract the files and open the HTML document in a browser to play.
+Note that the games require Adobe Flash Player, which is included natively in Windows.

-needs adobe flashplayer to run "already in windows"